CNN America, Inc.

 otherwise identical to the one dismissed, it need not pay an application fee.
 See 47 C.F.R. § 1.1111(d).

-Provide Domestic and International Services in the United States, IB Docket No. 96-111, First Order on
+Provide Domestic and International Satellite Service in the United States, Order on Reconsideration, 15 FCC

-operates consistently with the technical requirements of Part 25).
+that is, earth stations that operate consistently with the technical requirements of Part 25 of the Commission’s

 Chief, Systems Analysis Branch